interactiveaudiolab/penn/README.md

 # Pitch Estimating Neural NEtworks (PENNE)

-## Training Quick Guide
+## Installation

-1. Clone this repo
+Clone this repo and run `cd penne && pip install -e .`.

-2. Run `cd penne`
+## Training

-3. Run `pip install -e .`
+### Download data

-4. Put datasets into the data folder.
+Place datasets in `data/DATASET`, where `DATASET` is the name of the dataset.
 MDB and PTDB are supported.
 The internal folder hierarchy should be as downloaded ([MDB-stem-synth](https://zenodo.org/record/1481172), [PTDB-TUG](https://www2.spsc.tugraz.at/databases/PTDB-TUG/)), like the following:
 ```
 data
 |-- MDB